gsarti/qe4pe/README.md

 The raw logfiles produced by our [🐮 GroTE](https://github.com/gsarti/grote) interface are available in the `task` folder in the same repository as the datasets.
 Refer to the [main QE4PE dataset readme](https://huggingface.co/datasets/gsarti/qe4pe) and readmes in each task folder for more details about the provided data.

-## Reproducing Our Processing Pipeline
+## Reproducing Our Processing Pipeline (⚠️ WIP)

 This section provides a step-by-step guide to reproduce the data processing and analysis steps for the QE4PE study.

 **IMPORTANT:** While we describe how to regenerate all outputs we used for our analysis, they are all pre-computed and available in the [🤗 Datasets](https://huggingface.co/datasets/gsarti/qe4pe) repository.
+We are adding the scripts little by little, please be patient and reach out if needed! 🤗

 ### 1. Setup